 2. Include a variety of photos

 Now that you have your basic concept, fill it in with photos that illustrate the different phases of their life.
 A typical range for a memorial video is between 60-100 photos.
 Depending on how many photos you include and how long you want the video to be will determine the slideshow speed; but a good rule of thumb is 3-5 seconds per slide.
-When mastering how to make a memorial video, keep in mind they typically run at a slower pace than other types of videos.
+When figuring out how to make a memorial video, keep in mind they typically run at a slower pace than other types of videos.

 3. Elevate the effect with text